harshitgupta1337/cs6422_project/README.md

 75% goal completed:
 We designed a preliminary approach, defined by the 75\% goal of our solution, where one controller will run the previously mentioned placement algorithm, and various servers will act as resources to execute the transaction delivered from the controller.

 The first challenge that we faced on our preliminary design is the autonomy of the servers, that can make autonomous decisions without the intervention of the controller.
-We defined this variable as auto, which indicates the ratio of autonomous decisions made by controllers and that is therefore \gammma auto 1 .
+We defined this variable as \Gamma auto, which indicates the ratio of autonomous decisions made by controllers and that is therefore 0 <= \Gamma auto <= 1 .
 <br />

 100% goal (underway)